sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/analysis_1.png)<!-- -->

 From the first analysis, a histogram of the adjusted P-values from the DE test depicts a spike of significant P-values (less than 0.05) indicating a surplus of DE genes that were detected between both groups.
 A histogram of the log2 fold-change from the DE test shows several genes fall beyond a cutoff point of 1.5.
 This indicates the presence of over-dispersed genes in the data set.
-These over-dispersed genes have a significant difference in quantity between both groups
+These over-dispersed genes have a significant difference in quantity between both groups.

 In this analysis, an overrepresented gene is said to have passed the DE-test with a p-value less than 0.05 and exceeds a log2 fold-change of 1.5 between the low and high neoplastic cellularity groups.
 Note that by increasing the log2 fold-change cutoff value, the number of overrepresented genes decreases.
 The following volcano plots depict these overrepresented genes using two different log2 fold-change cutoff values.
 Fisher’s exact test was performed on both contingency tables and returned significant P-values.
 This confirmed the presence of overrepresented genes in the data set.